PythonToronto/archive/README.md

 Visit our [Meetup page](http://www.meetup.com/Python-Toronto/) for details on our next event or to sign-up to be notified.

+Or visit our [Slack Channel](http://python-toronto-slack.herokuapp.com/) and join the conversation.

 # Archive Contents

 The archive is organized chronologically by date of presentation.
 The [Archive Wiki](https://github.com/PythonToronto/archive/wiki) has details about each event as well as